madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

 =============================

-Algorithm originally presented in :ref:`reei3-sec2`, in equation :eq:`sin-nomega-soln`.
+Algorithm originally presented in :ref:`reei3-sec2`, in equation :eq:`sin-nomega-lsq`.
 The algorithm is not summarized in detail since it deals with a trivial case that is not particularly useful in practice.

 The matrix :math:`M` is a concatenation of the final coefficients in